JonLatane/jonline/backend/README.md

 A Dockerfile for a build server (to build `jonline` Linux x86 server images on whatever desktop you use) lives in `docker/build`.
 We will use it throughout the following build steps.

 #### Create a Local Registry to host Build Image
-`make create_local_registry` will setup a local container registry, named `local-registry`.
+`make local_registry_create` will setup a local container registry, named `local-registry`.
 You only need to do this once, or if you delete the registry.
 Other local registry management commands include:
-* `make stop_local_registry` to stop the registry container.
+* `make local_registry_stop` to stop the registry container.
-* `make destroy_local_registry` to delete the registry container.
+* `make local_registry_destroy` to delete the registry container.

 #### Build the `jonline-be-build` Image
 `make push_builder_local` will build the `jonline-be-build` image and upload it to your local registry, which we use to build the images we will deploy.
 This allows you to build imaes for Linux servers from you macOS or Windows laptop.
 You only need to do this once, or if `docker/build/Dockerfile` has been updated.